Barlukh/game-hangman/README.md

 - The player input is protected to only insert valid parameters.

 ## Installation
-- Ensure Python is installed on your system.<br>
+- Ensure Python is installed on your system.
-- Use pip to install all required packages listed in requirements.txt (pip install -r requirements.txt).<br>
+- Use pip to install all required packages listed in requirements.txt (pip install -r requirements.txt).
 - Execute the main script to run the program (python main.py).